GSA/idmanagement.gov/_buy/gsapkissp.md

 The GSA Federal Acquisition Service (FAS) connects government buyers with the GSA PKI SSPs.
 The FAS organization captures the GSA PKI SSP services and sets prices, terms, and conditions of the Special Item Number (SIN) on the [GSA Multiple Award Schedule](https://www.gsaelibrary.gsa.gov/ElibMain/sinDetails.do?scheduleNumber=MAS&specialItemNumber=541519PKI&executeQuery=YES){:target="_blank"}{:rel="noopener noreferrer"}.
 The SSP SIN is intended to make it easier for potential buyers to search for the digital certificate services offered by the GSA PKI SSPs.

 # Section II.
-SSP Application and Maintenance Activities
+Application and Maintenance Activities
 Federal agencies requiring digital certificate services from a SSP will send a Request for Quotation or a Request for Proposal based on the SSP SIN—sending alerts to SSPs.
 Federal agencies can expect a response from the SSPs that reflects the due diligence completed by the Federal Acquisition Service (FAS) to offer SSPs that satisfy federal requirements.

 Federal agencies’ participation in the SSP Program is important.
 While their purchases through the program help drive revenue, their ultimate participation leads to the Federal Government’s way of using trusted SSPs to issue and manage digital certificates for devices, federal employees, contractors, and other affiliated personnel.
 Additionally, federal agencies using the program will leverage the SSPs’ infrastructure components for digital certificate services, which can result in cost savings derived from economies of scale through large volume of certificate purchases.